COVID-19 pandemic in Karnataka: Misinformation

 The Department of Animal Husbandry and Fisheries of Karnataka has issued a public notification against rumors that the coronavirus spreads from poultry.
 It has advised people not to heed to such social media messages as there is no scientific evidence of corona viral infection in poultry.
 It is made clear that this virus spread from contact with infected persons only.
 Similarly, an employee of an IT firm was booked by the Bengaluru Central Crime Branch in a case for sharing objectionable content on social media.

-Some residents of Padarayanapura, a suburb of Bangalore resorted to rioting and destroying BBMP assets at the location and attacked BBMP and health officials, when they arrived at the site to take some of the primary and secondary contacts of infected persons to Government run quarantine facility.
-The police have registered FIR against 67 residents of the area for rioting.
-Jameer Ahmad, a local political leader commented; The incident that led to rioting and arson was due to misinformation and lack of awareness among the residents and officials should have taken my permission to visit the site.
-Some residents, even argued that the officials should take people to quarantine facility in the presence of elected representatives.
+Some residents of Padarayanapura, a suburb of Bangalore, resorted to rioting and destroying BBMP assets at the location and attacked BBMP and health officials, when they arrived at the site to take some of the primary and secondary contacts of infected persons to the Government-run quarantine facility.
+The police have registered an FIR against 67 residents of the area for rioting.
+Jameer Ahmad, a local political leader commented, "The incident that led to rioting and arson was due to misinformation and lack of awareness among the residents, and officials should have taken my permission to visit the site."
+Some residents even argued that the officials should take people to quarantine facility in the presence of elected representatives.